-A report is written for the Joint Parenting Panel on an annual basis by the Head of Service for fostering, providing the executive of the Trust and Slough Borough Council with statistical data in relation to the agency's activity.
-The SCST Board also receives regular reports to consider, including the Statement of Purpose which is updated annually and/or as change is required.
+An annual report is written for the Joint Parenting Panel on an annual basis by the Registered Manager for fostering, providing the executives of Slough Children First, and Slough Borough Council with statistical data in relation to the agency's activities.
+The SCF Board also receives regular reports to consider, including the Statement of Purpose which is updated annually and/or as change is required.

-Other monitoring includes staff supervision linked to the appraisal system, monthly recorded visits to Foster Carers, annual reviews, the Fostering Panel and feedback from training sessions and case recording and practice audits.
-The Practice Manager monitors data about incidents of concern in foster care, including: restraint; allegations; complaints; unauthorised absence.
-The registered manager monitors the Schedule 6 and 7 requirements of the Fostering Service Regulations 2011.
+Other monitoring includes staff supervision linked to the appraisal system, monthly recorded visits to Foster Carers, annual reviews, the Fostering Panel and feedback, case recording and practice audits.
+The Practice Manager monitors data about incidents of concern in foster care and the registered manager monitors the Schedule 6 and 7 requirements of the Fostering Service Regulations 2011.
 The fostering service collects data surrounding the meeting of service requirements alongside KPIs to ensure the monitoring of performance.